stevengiacalone/TESS-detection-pipeline/injection_recovery/README.md

 3. Update PROCESSES in do_multiprocessing.py to the number of cores you want to use.
 Also update the properties of the injected planets, if desired.
 4. Run the parallelized search by entering "python do_multiprocessing.py" in the command line.

-The included files RANDOM_SAMPLE.csv and injection_recovery_results_final.py correspond to the random stellar sample and injection-recovery results discussed in Giacalone & Dressing (2024).
+The included file RANDOM_SAMPLE.csv corresponds to the random stellar sample used for injection-recovery tests in Giacalone & Dressing (2024).